Oliver Farm Equipment Company: Crawlers

 In 1944 Oliver acquired the Cleveland Tractor Company (Cletrac).
 They continued production of the existing Cletrac HG model until 1951, and based on the experience with M2 high-speed tractor modified it to run on rubber tracks in 1945, but the result turned out to be ahead of its time, and its small-scale production was discontinued in 1948.
 The agricultural Cletrac HG gradually evolved into the more industrial Oliver OC-3 which was produced from 1951 through 1957.

 In 1956 Oliver announced the slightly larger OC-4 with a four-cylinder Hercules IXB3 engine.
 In late 1957 (diesel) and early 1958 (gas) OC-4's came equipped with 3 cylinder Hercules 130 engines.
-Most noticeable was the change to a 'beefier' more industrial front grill.
+Most noticeable was the change to a 'beefier' more industrial front grille.
 In 1962 at the new Charles City, Iowa, crawler production line, the last incarnation of the OC-4 was produced.
 It was a sturdier industrial model named the Series B. They were powered with the same 3 cylinder Hercules GO-130 and DD-130 engines of the mid-series models.
 The OC-4 product line was discontinued in 1965.